HatchApps/xavier-help/clients.md

 This view highlights a selection of key alerts, metrics, activity stats, and also highlights any issues with the client's Lock Dates - [find out more](/team-management.md#lock-dates).

-Clicking on any of these stats will take you through to the relevant tool or insight in Xavier to learn more.
-When clicking from the overview, Xavier opens these views in _dashboard mode_ so you'll see the information with the same dates and parameters as we use for the Overview.
+Clicking on any of these stats will take you through to the relevant tool or insight to learn more.
+When clicking from the overview, Precision opens these views in _dashboard mode_ so you'll see the information with the same dates and parameters as we use for the Overview.

 ### Overview Reporting Mode